pssolanki111/polygon/docs/Getting-Started.rst

   + an async based stream client is also implemented.
 See :ref:`async_streaming_header`

 Be sure to check out our special section :ref:`enums_header` for info on ``enums`` which will be used in many functions in this library to avoid passing error prone data.

+Functions which are standalone (not attached to client objects) are all available at the top level as ``polygon.function_name``.

 **A detailed description of how to use the streaming endpoints is provided in the streamer docs linked above.**